mpizenberg/annotation-app/README.md

 * Axel Carlier

-## Special thanks
+## Special thanks to

+* @tforgione for your constant feedback
+* @dncg for your Windows tests

-I would like to thank the online Elm community in particular:
+I would also like to thank the online Elm community in particular:

 * @evancz for the delightful Elm language
 * @ianmackenzie for his fantastic geometry library